Television in South Africa: Opposition to introduction

 Additionally, it would be inconceivable for the Publications Control Board to censor each video cassette that entered the country once they became available in large quantities.

 Introduction of television

-In 1971, the SABC was finally allowed to introduce a television service.
-Initially, the proposal was for two television channels—one in English and Afrikaans, alternating between the two languages and aimed at White audiences, and another, known as TV Bantu, aimed at Black viewers.
+The SABC was finally allowed to introduce a television service, scheduled for 1975.
+Initially, the 1971 proposal was for two television channels—one in English and Afrikaans, alternating between the two languages and aimed at White audiences, and another, known as TV Bantu, aimed at Black viewers.
 TV Bantu never launched.

+The transmitter network switched on in early 1975 to deliver the first test cards in order to prepare for the test phase a few months later.
 Test transmissions in Johannesburg began on 5 May 1975, followed by test broadcasts in Cape Town and Durban in July.
 Nationwide services finally commenced on 5 January 1976, with only one channel, the English/Afrikaans service.
+On its first day on air, there were 220,000 television sets for a total of approximately one million viewers.

+The first broadcast started at 6pm with a bilingual introduction from Afrikaans presenter Heinrich Maritz:

+It is 5 January 1976.
+We welcome you to the opening night of the full television service of the SABC.
+For us, it is an exceptional event, and we are pleased to let you share, from tonight, the results of the past five years' planning and preparations.

+This was continued by the English presenter Dorianne Berry:

+And because tonight is just that little bit special, we thought it might be appropriate to deviate slightly from our planned programme pattern – just to give you an idea of the variety and scope of our new service.